OliVer3112/Portfolio/README.md

 Sprint detection
 At the very first steps of the project we first wanted to know how to detect sprints.
 In order to achieve that I worked with Jake on a code which would let us label sprints, this needed to be done before we could get into the machine learning model.
 What we decided as a first step would be a good idea was to set a limit for frame rotational speed as when it incresed we would state the end of the sprint and the start of a rotation.
 Also we would set peaks as sprints.
 This [code](link predict sprints) is the latest version of the sprint detection I made, this one differs from the one I made originally as I implement two simple models, one kNN and logistic regression.
 Later all this code has been improved by other members of the group with the help of the game videos we were missing at that moment to appropiately tag the actions of the data recordings.

 Throughout the project we've been trying to detect not only sprints but rotations and collisions.
 One of the tasks I wanted to take was the detection of collisions.
 This was really challenging as all the time I had been working on the research of machine learning methods and the implementation of them.
 At this moment sprints had already been detected by setting limit values of speed and some other variables in order to state what a sprint is, then when the values went over that limit during a minimum amount of time we would set does as a sprint.
 With rotations it would be similar, but I had no limit values yet as it was one of the first times anybody of the group tried to work on them.
 Our data was going through a low pass filter, and the time of the game was divided into chunkz (1 second = 100 chunkz), this caused the features to not be usable, because of the division in chunkz; to solve this we had to choose the max values out of all the chunkz.
 So at first I  had to investigate and work with the code, as I didn´t really understand it well.
 Once I understood what everything was doing I would adjust the parameters which would suit better to the graphs peaks, to do this I had to try al the possible combinations with elemmental operations and also try with some differencials.
-Once I had the results that were more convincing for me I found out a problem where sometimes the rotations didn`t end in the same graph, as we were tracking the number of rotations that had started and stopped the sizes wouldn't match and I had to make some adjustments in the conditions for rotation finishing to solve this
+Once I had the results that were more convincing for me I found out a problem where sometimes the rotations didn`t end in the same graph, as we were tracking the number of rotations that had started and stopped the sizes wouldn't match and I had to make some adjustments in the conditions for rotation finishing to solve this (añadir algun ejemplo de los graficos y el codigo)
+                                                                       /\
+									|
+									|

+OJOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

 Communication
 Presentations